Elypha/garden/README.md

-# darkside
+# Garden

-A scoop repo for personal use.
+A [Scoop](https://github.com/ScoopInstaller/Scoop) repo for some extra apps for personal use.